KevinFocke/SudokuSolver/README.md

 x BUG: The sudTemp does not replace the sud downstream. // Solved by making a deepCopy

-- Cleanup checkBox, unused vars matrixRow + matrixCol
+x Cleanup checkBox, unused vars matrixRow + matrixCol

-- Rename dataCount var to size
+x Rename dataCount var to size

 - Rename filename to inputFilename